Skip to content

 APA Consortium Intern

-Steph (she/her/hers) is a fourth year Clinical PsyD student at William James College concentrating in LGBTQIA+ Studies.
+Steph (she/her/hers) is a fifth-year Clinical PsyD student at William James College concentrating in LGBTQIA+ Studies.
 She earned her bachelor’s degree from Tufts University in Psychology and Sociology and earned her master’s from William James College.
 She is a certified domestic violence and sexual assault counselor and has worked with eating disorders, neurodevelopmental disorders, trauma, substance use, and a variety of anxiety and mood disorders.
-Steph works with clients using a strength-based holistic approach involving cognitive behavioral therapy and dialectical behavioral therapy.
-Steph enjoys working with college age students around transitions and identity development.
-Outside of work, she enjoys trying new foods, kickboxing, and anything/everything outdoors.
+Steph works with clients using a strength-based holistic approach involving cognitive behavioral therapy, dialectical behavioral therapy, and mindfulness.
+Steph enjoys working with college-age students around transitions and identity development.
+Outside of work, she enjoys trying new foods, kickboxing, playing with her puppy, and anything/everything outdoors.

 Advanced Practicum Trainee